ReynoldsWJ55/ReynoldsWJ55/README.md

 - 👋 Hi, I’m Will!
 - I’m a front-end web developer
 - I have experience with HTML and CSS
-- I’m currently learning Javascript and SASS
+- I’m currently learning Javascript

 <!---
 ReynoldsWJ55/ReynoldsWJ55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.